 Prince-Bishop von Schönborn commissions the hitherto unknown architect Balthasar Neumann with the plans.
 The foundation stone is laid in 1720.
 The shell of the building is completed in 1744.
 Renowned European artists are engaged to design the interior.
 These included the Venetian Giovanni Battista Tiepolo, who created the largest continuous ceiling fresco in the world in the stairwell.
 Also the plasterer Antonio Bossi, famous for his work in the White Hall of the Residence.
 The building work ends in 1778 after almost 60 years of construction.

 In the end, the Würzburg Residence is 168 metres long, 92 metres deep and has 360 rooms, of which around 40 can be visited today.
-Beneath the Residenz are the mighty baroque vaults of the Staatlicher Hofkeller, one of Würzburg's three large wine estates.
+Beneath the Residenz are the mighty baroque vaults of the Staatlicher Hofkeller, one of Würzburg's three large wineries.
 The Hofkeller dates back to a deed of gift from 1128.
 This makes it the oldest documented winery in Germany.

 Residenzplatz 2